Doubly Fair Parity Games

 To get to game $G_3$, we append node $5$ to the right of game $G_1$.
-Again, all the nodes are won by $\forall$ even though this time he cannot evade taking his fair edges.
-In this game $\forall$ wins due to the obligation of $\exists$ to play fairly.
-In a play starting from $3$, $\forall$ must eventually take the outgoing edge to $4$.
-From there on, the play will visit node $4$ infinitely often, forcing $\exists$ to take his outgoing edge to $5$ infinitely often.
-As a consequence, in every mutually fair play $5$ is seen infinitely often.
-Therefore, the game is won by $\forall$.
-A winning $\forall$-strategy is depicted by blue edges on the figure, with the interpretation that blue edges from node $3$ are taken alternatingly (in every sequence).
+Again, all the nodes are won by player $\forall$ even though this time they cannot evade taking their fair edges.
+In this game, player $\forall$ wins due to the obligation of player $\exists$ to play fairly.
+In a play starting from $3$, player $\forall$ must eventually take the outgoing edge to $4$.
+From there on, any $\forall$-fair play will visit node $4$ infinitely often, forcing $\exists$ to take their outgoing edge to $5$ infinitely often.
+As a consequence, in every mutually fair play, $5$ is seen infinitely often.
+Therefore, all nodes in the game are won by player $\forall$.

 Finally, to get to game $G_4$, we append two nodes to game $G_3$.
-This time, all the nodes are won by $\exists$. $\exists$-player still needs to take their fair outgoing edges to $5$ (and this time, also to the new node $1$) infinitely often.
-But this time she can also take the outgoing edge to $6$ infinitely often and thereby win the game.
-A winning $\exists$-strategy is depicted by red edges on the figure, again with the interpretation that red edges from node $4$ are taken alternatingly (in every sequence).
+This time, all the nodes are won by player $\exists$.
+They still need to take their fair outgoing edges to $5$ (and this time, also to the new node $1$) infinitely often.
+But now they can also take the outgoing edge to $6$ infinitely often and thereby win the game.